12:15-14:00 EDT: Lunch break

 Discussion Table 2: Taking a strategic approach to innovation systems

-This discussion table will examine how regions can move beyond ad hoc approaches to innovation and develop more strategic and coordinated innovation systems.
-It will focus on the policy frameworks, governance arrangements, and coordination mechanisms needed to align actors, set priorities, and ensure that innovation policy supports broader goals of industrial transition and regional development.
+This discussion table examined how regions can move beyond ad hoc approaches to innovation and develop more strategic and coordinated innovation systems.
+It focused on the policy frameworks, governance arrangements, and coordination mechanisms needed to align actors, set priorities, and ensure that innovation policy supports broader goals of industrial transition and regional development.

 Questions for discussion: